ryOS ryOS / Docs

 Cloud Sync

-The cloud sync system (/api/sync/*) persists file metadata and content (documents, images, applets, trash) across devices.
+The cloud sync system (Cloud Sync v2, /api/sync/v2/*) persists file metadata and content (documents, images, applets, trash) across devices as a per-user key → document map.
 It also syncs calendar events, contacts, stickies, songs, videos, custom wallpapers, and settings from their respective stores, enabling backup and real-time sync via Pusher or local WebSocket.

-When items are deleted (trash, empty trash, etc.), deletion markers (path/id → timestamp) are stored and synced.
-This enables correct handling of deletes across devices and safe recreation of items after deletion, using marker timestamps to resolve conflicts.
+When items are deleted (trash, empty trash, etc.), the sync engine uploads tombstone ops for the affected keys.
+Deletions are inferred from shadow-map keys that are missing locally, corroborated by deletion markers (path/id → timestamp) kept in useCloudSyncStore.
+This enables correct handling of deletes across devices and safe recreation of items after deletion.

 Migration System